David North (character)

-David North (Christoph "Christopher" Nord) is a character appearing in American comic books published by Marvel Comics.
-He was originally known as Maverick, and more recently as Agent Zero.
-The character first appeared in X-Men #5 and was created by writer John Byrne and co-writer/artist Jim Lee.
+David North is a character appearing in American comic books published by Marvel Comics.
+He is primarily known as Maverick and also went by the codename Agent Zero while operating within the Weapon X program.
+The character first appeared in X-Men #5 (February 1992) and was created by writer John Byrne and co-writer/artist Jim Lee.

+A mutant born with the ability to absorb and redirect kinetic energy, David North becomes a professional assassin and mercenary, renowned for his marksmanship skills.
+His powers were later enhanced by the Weapon X program, granting him an additional healing factor and the ability to secrete a corrosive enzyme that negates other mutants' healing powers.

-Daniel Henney portrayed Agent Zero in the 2009 superhero film X-Men Origins: Wolverine.
+Daniel Henney portrayed Agent Zero in the 2009 film X-Men Origins: Wolverine.

 Publication history

-David North first appeared as Maverick in X-Men #5 (Feb.
-1992).

-David North has appeared in a self-titled one-shot Maverick: In the Shadow of Death and a short-lived ongoing series called Maverick.

-Later, as Agent Zero, he became a regular in the second series of Weapon X.
+David North first appeared as Maverick in X-Men #5 (February 1992) and was created by John Byrne and Jim Lee.
+The character later appeared in a self-titled one-shot, Maverick: In the Shadow of Death, and a short-lived ongoing series called Maverick.
+As Agent Zero, he became a regular in the second Weapon X series.

 Fictional character biography

 Early life

 Christoph Nord was born in East Germany to American parents.
-His early history is clouded in mystery, though there are whispers that his parents were involved with the Nazi regime.
-He also had an older brother Andreas (Note: As told in flashbacks in X-Men Unlimited #15 and Maverick #2).
-A mutant, Christoph possessed the ability to absorb kinetic energy through impact with little to no harm.
+His early history is clouded in mystery, though it is rumored that his parents were involved with the Nazi regime.
+He also had an older brother named Andreas.
+(Note: As told in flashbacks in X-Men Unlimited #15 and Maverick #2) A mutant, Nord possesses the ability to absorb kinetic energy through impact with little to no harm.

 Cell Six

-A self-described idealist, he fought against the communist regime during the height of the Cold War, joining a West German black ops unit named Cell Six.
+A self-described idealist, Nord fought against the communist regime during the height of the Cold War, joining a West German black ops unit named Cell Six.
 On a mission in Italy, he was injured by a rival assassin codenamed the Confessor.
-(Note: as told in flashback in Maverick #2.)
+(Note: As told in flashbacks in Maverick #2.)

-While recovering, he met an Italian nurse, Ginetta Barsalini, with whom he fell in love and married.
+While recovering, Nord met an Italian nurse, Ginetta Barsalini, with whom he fell in love and married.
 Over the next three years, Cell Six's field agents were eliminated individually, except for Nord.
-Nord realized Ginetta was a spy.
+Nord realized Barsalini was a spy.
 Threatening to shoot her, he demanded to know her employer.
-Saying he didn't have the guts to shoot a defenseless woman in cold blood, she lunged at him with a knife, causing him to shoot her in self-defense.
+Saying he did not have the will to shoot a defenseless woman in cold blood, she lunged at him with a knife, causing him to shoot her in self-defense.
 Dying, she revealed that in killing her, he also killed their unborn child.
 Long after this incident, Nord continues to be wracked with guilt about the betrayal and still seeks answers as to whom Barsalini was working for.
 This watershed moment left Nord cold and distrusting of everyone, especially women.